 Here are my three favorite keyword research tools:

 47. Anil Agarwal: BloggersPassion

 Last but not least, here are the 3 best keyword research tools I use and would recommend.

-Perhaps the ONLY quickest way to increase your traffic from Google is keyword research.
+Perhaps the ONLY quickest way to increase your traffic from Google is through keyword research.
 If you are not finding and using the right keywords in your content, you will NEVER see any traffic growth.
 It’s as simple as that.

 So I highly recommend you to first give them a try and if you are satisfied with their results, then purchase them to find better keywords in your niche.

 So what are your thoughts?
 Do let me know your favourite keyword research tools in the comments section.